futurice/freesound-android/README.md

 1. Code style formatting settings
 2. Copyright header

+## Naming conventions

+### Observables/Flowables
+To be able to reason about the code, we have 3 naming conventions that should be applied to all Observables and Flowables.

+The usual way to name getter of an Observable, would be:

+`Observable<...> getValue()`

+In our project we have 3 ways how we should name the Observables/Flowables depending how they behave:

+- `Observable<...> getValueOnce()` - will emit a value as soon as possible after subscription, and then it will complete (similar to `Single`)
+- `Observable<...> getValueStream()` - when subscribed, may or may not emit any value, but it will never complete.
+Still, it might emit an error
+- `Observable<...> getValueOnceAndStream()` - when subscribed, this will emit a value as soon as possible, then may or may not emit any value.
+Also can emit an error

 # Acknowledgements

 Brought to you by the power of the [Chilicorn](http://spiceprogram.org/chilicorn-history/) and the [Futurice Open Source Program](http://spiceprogram.org/).